 Of course, as with other works of art, lighting plays a big role in displaying sculptures.
 Too much light will wash out the details, while not enough hides them.
 Sculptures should be well-lit by diffused light sources, which can include daylight from windows.

 However, avoid these situations when possible:

-- Light directly below – Remember when, as a child, you would shine a flashlight on your face from below to scare someone?
+- Light directly below: Remember when, as a child, you would shine a flashlight underneath your face to scare someone?
 Stay away from this horror movie look for your art.

-- Light directly behind – If light is shining from behind the sculpture, it makes viewing difficult.
+- Light directly behind: If light is shining from behind, it washes everything out and makes viewing difficult.

-- A “spotlight” – Sure, you want the artwork to be the star, but a single, dramatic light will hide its intricate features in equally dramatic shadows.
+- Spotlights: Sure, you want the artwork to be the star, but a single, dramatic light will hide its intricate features in equally dramatic shadows.

 There are some exceptions, of course.
 Sculptures made of transparent materials are perfect candidates for a lighted pedestal, which adds a new element to their presentation.

-Smaller sculptures may be ideal on shelves and tables, but a larger work benefits from a pedestal.
-Choose a material for the pedestal that will not look out of place in the desired room.
-Additionally, whether it’s small or large, the pedestal should not draw attention away from the sculpture, but instead blend in with the rest of the room.
+Smaller sculptures may be ideal on shelves and tables, but a larger work will benefit from a pedestal.
+Choose a material for the pedestal that will not look out of place in the room in question.
+Additionally, whether it’s small or large, the pedestal should not draw attention away from the sculpture, but instead, it should blend in with the rest of the room.